-Sovereignty:

-The most crucial feature of the State is sovereignty because no other organization, entity, or institution can claim sovereignty.
+Sovereignty: The most crucial feature of the State is sovereignty because no other organization, entity, or institution can claim sovereignty.
 The term sovereignty has a variety of uses.
 In its origin, it referred to supreme power within the state, an issue of constitutional rather than international law, and one that in many countries would be regarded as a nonissue.
-Vattel (1714-1767) systematized the pre-1714 law of nations in his treatise of 1758.
-Despite all that has changed since 1758, the basic concept remains that States are political entities equal in law, similar in form, and the direct subjects of international law.
-As sovereign, the State's position contrasts with that of non-states such as individuals, human groups, corporations, non-governmental organizations.
+But all that has changed and the basic concept remains that States are political entities equal in law, similar in form, and the direct subjects of international law.

 Sovereignty is the legal value that defines the State's authority and independence in its territory and over its population.
 International law recognizes the sovereignty of states but also imposes some limits and obligations on them.
-For example, states must respect human rights, cooperate in peace and security, and abide by treaties they have signed.
-International law also challenges sovereignty when it authorizes interventions or sanctions against States that violate these norms.
 The content of sovereignty and its relationship with different legal situations can be determined as follows:

-- 1. Sovereignty within the State and amongst States: Sovereignty within the State and amongst States are different but interrelated aspects of political authority and legitimacy.
+Sovereignty within the State and amongst States: Sovereignty within the State and amongst States are different but interrelated aspects of political authority and legitimacy.
 They are both subject to change and adaptation in response to internal and external dynamics.
-Understanding the similarities and differences between them can help us better analyse and evaluate the current and future challenges and opportunities in domestic and international politics: - a.
+Understanding the similarities and differences between them can help us better analyze and evaluate the current and future challenges and opportunities in domestic and international politics:

 Within the State: Sovereignty is usually exercised by a central government that has the monopoly of legitimate use of force and the power to make and enforce laws.
 The government is expected to protect the rights and interests of its citizens, and to maintain order and stability.
 However, sovereignty within the State can be challenged or shared by various actors, such as subnational entities, civil society groups, or external actors.
 For example, federalism, devolution, or secession can grant some degree of autonomy to regional or local governments.
-Similarly, social movements, NGOs, or international organizations can pressure or influence the State on certain issues or policies. - b.
+Similarly, social movements, NGOs, or international organizations can pressure or influence the State on certain issues or policies.

 Amongst States: Sovereignty is based on the principle of non-interference and the recognition of each State's independence and equality.
 States are free to pursue their own interests and goals, as long as they do not violate the rights and obligations of other states.
 However, sovereignty amongst states is also limited and contested by various factors, such as interdependence, cooperation, or conflict.
 For example, globalization, trade, or migration can create mutual benefits or challenges that require coordination and compromise among states.
 Likewise, war or human rights violations can pose threats or dilemmas that demand collective action or intervention among states.